-+ Forecasts improvement in Council's financial performance/financial position indicator

-- Forecasts deterioration in Council's financial performance/financial position indicator
+- + Forecasts improvement in Council's financial performance/financial position indicator - o Forecasts that Council's financial performance/financial position indicator will be steady - Forecasts deterioration in Council's financial performance/financial position indicator

 8.3.1 Adjusted underlying result

 An indicator of the sustainable operating result required to enable Council to continue to provide core services and meet its objectives.
 Improvements in financial performance expected over the period, although in there is a reliance on Council's cash reserves as well as increases debt to maintain services and fund the capital works program.